 E-mail is generally the best way to get in touch with staff or faculty.
-Please use your official Mason (Masonlive.gmu.edu) account, the official means of campus communication.
+Please use your secure Mason account, as that is the official means of all campus communication.

-Your main points of contact for the program as a whole are the graduate director, a faculty member, and the graduate coordinator, a staff member.
-Currently, these are Zachary Schrag (firstname.lastname@example.org) and Emily Gibson (email@example.com), respectively.
-Professor Schrag serves as the advisor for every MA student.
+Your main points of contact for the program are the graduate director, Dr. Zachary Schrag (email@example.com) and the graduate coordinator, Emily Gibson (firstname.lastname@example.org).
+Dr. Schrag serves as the academic advisor for every MA History student.
 He can explain the workings of the historical profession and help you design a program to meet your own goals.
-Ms. Gibson may be better able to answer specific questions about program requirements.

 In addition, you will get to know other faculty and can seek their advice.
 Indeed, you should plan to complete the program having gotten to know at least some faculty in your major fields reasonably well.
 Taking two or more courses with the same instructor is a good way to achieve this; professors who see you in multiple classes are better able to judge your performance and write strong letters of recommendation.
-You can find a list of full-time faculty and their specialties on the department website: http://historyarthistory.gmu.edu/people/full_time_faculty.
+You can find a list of full-time faculty and their specialties on the department website.
 Individual faculty pages list office hours as well, though it is usually best to request an appointment rather than show up unannounced.

-To make an appointment with Professor Schrag, please sign up for one or two slots at https://zschrag.as.me
+To make an advising appointment with Professor Schrag, please sign up for one or two slots at https://zschrag.as.me

 Because each student’s goals and course selections are unique, it can be hard to keep track of which degree requirements you have completed.
-The university offers an online tool called Degree Works <https://registrar.gmu.edu/students/degree-evaluation/degree-works/>, which claims to offer real-time information on your progress toward completing your degree.
+The university offers an online tool called Degree Works within the Patriot Web student registration and billing system, which claims to offer real-time information on your progress toward completing your degree.
 In practice, the registrar’s office lacks the staff to keep this information updated for tens of thousands of students, so you can expect Degree Works to show unmet requirements even when you have done all that you need to for a particular requirement.